MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-manage-user-licenses.md

 ### Bulk assign multiple licenses for multiple users at the same time

-The following PowerShell script demonstrates how to bulk assign multiple licenses to multiple users simultaneously in Entra ID .
+The following PowerShell script demonstrates how to bulk assign multiple licenses to multiple users simultaneously in Microsoft Entra ID.
 You can specify the list of users to assign licenses as shown in the script or imports the user names from a CSV file.
 Importing from a csv file is useful for efficiently managing license assignments for large groups of users.

 ```powershell
 # Connect to Entra